 Vietnam should be high on your travel bucket list if you want to experience sensational scenery, fantastic delicacies, and a whole new world of adventure.

 But before you visit this place, it is important that you know the things Vietnam is famous for.
-By doing so, you can easily create a checklist of the things that you are going to go once you are there.
+By doing so, you can easily create a checklist of what you will go to once you are there.

 10 Things Vietnam Is Famous For

 It is undeniable that Southeast Asian food is top quality.
 Any gourmet would agree that the food in this particular region in Asia is brimming with a unique flavor.
-And the Vietnamese food isn’t an exception, in fact, it’s one of the main reasons why Vietnam is so popular these days!
+And Vietnamese food isn’t an exception, in fact, it’s one of the main reasons why Vietnam is so popular these days!

-One of the best ways to experience Vietnam is by trying their iconic street food.
+One of the best ways to experience Vietnam is by trying its iconic street food.
 You can see a lot of these food stalls on sidewalks in every busy district of the country.
 From noodle soups down to the popular “bun ca” or “pho,” all of these delectable delicacies can be found along the bustling streets of Vietnam.
 You can also try the “bun cha” or rice noodles with herbs, sauces, and pork as toppings.

 You don’t need to wait for the night to come in before you can enjoy these street foods.
 Even during the day, they are already sprawling.
 Moreover, you can enjoy a lot of good local delicacies in Vietnam at a very low price.

-If you are living in a Western country, I’m pretty sure that motorbikes are not that common in your roads.
+If you live in a Western country, I’m pretty sure motorbikes are not that common on your roads.
 Yes.
-These vehicles are present, but cars completely outnumber them.
+These vehicles are present, but cars outnumber them entirely.

 However, things are different when you are in Vietnam.
 The streets of this country are filled with motorbikes (or motorcycles, if you want).
 It is quite amusing to watch them glide and outmaneuver the traffic because of their slim size.
 But on the flip side, you need to exercise the utmost caution, especially when you are crossing roads with all these motorbikes on the run.